vans163/scv/README.md

 Erlang /w Elixir, automated distributed build system.

 ### Point
-SCV was made to give you a true REPL experience.
+SCV was made to give you a true interactive coding experience.
-Anytime you save a file all the changes you made get hotloaded into your local and all remote nodes.
+Anytime you save a file, all the changes you made get hotloaded into your local and all remote nodes.
-Now you have a space construction vehicle to go along with your space language :)

 ### Installation
 run the Makefile to build the inotify NIF.